 1.5.3 Each Party warrants to the other that it will perform its obligations under this Agreement in compliance with all applicable laws (including advertising, data protection and health and safety laws), enactments, orders, regulations, industry-specific regulations, guidance and all applicable changes in law.

 1.6 Limitation of Liability

 1.6.1 The Customer shall give or procure the Supplier is given a reasonable opportunity to remedy any matter for which the Supplier may be liable.

-1.6.2 The Supplier shall have no Liability to the Customer for indirect or consequential losses, loss of business or loss of opportunity or for damage to goodwill or for pure economic or similar losses and special or aggravated damages.
+1.6.2 The Supplier and the Customer shall have no Liability to each other for indirect or consequential losses, loss of business or loss of opportunity or for damage to goodwill or for pure economic or similar losses and special or aggravated damages.

-1.6.3 The Supplier's total aggregate Liability to the Customer in relation to any claim or series of linked claims for breach hereunder shall not exceed the aggregate of the Charges paid to the Supplier under this Agreement giving rise to the claim during the period of 12 months immediately preceding the relevant claim arising or if less, during the period from the commencement of this Agreement.
+1.6.3 The Supplier's and Customer’s total aggregate Liability to each other in relation to any claim or series of linked claims for breach hereunder shall not exceed the aggregate of the Charges paid to the Supplier under this Agreement giving rise to the claim during the period of 12 months immediately preceding the relevant claim arising or if less, during the period from the commencement of this Agreement.